Datapack-Hub/thread-mirror-bot/README.md

 A bot for mirroring all help posts in the Datapack Hub Discord server to the Datapack Hub website.

+Use the `-auto` argument to automatically start an update and push process and the exit the program.
 After starting the program, you can use write `help` in the console to get a list possible commands.

 ## Development